omnes-ludunt/dfdl/README.md

 future-proof.
 I started by converting Juan Pumarino's ruby-based script (https://github.com/jipumarino/dfdl), and have reduced the dependencies to just base python 3.6+ and relevant command line utilities everyone should generally have already.

 If you have issues, or are trying it out on an OS other than 64-bit MacOS, let me know.
+It probably won't work on other OSs atm, but it will still try downloading all the packages.
+32-bit is also no longer supported by a number of tools, and so would never work for newer df versions.

 ## From jipumarino's readme: